EndPointCorp/end-point-blog/2019/04/04/rails-development-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 ---
 author: "Kevin Campusano"
 title: "How to set up your Ruby on Rails development environment in Windows 10 Pro with Visual Studio Code and Windows Subsystem for Linux"
-tags: ruby, ruby-on-rails, windows, visual-studio-code
+tags: ruby, rails, windows, visual-studio-code
 gh_issue_number: 1513
 ---